Give Your Restoration a Stable Foundation with Dental Implants

 A dental implant is a prosthetic replacement for a missing tooth.
 The implant is made up of a crown and root, just like a natural tooth.
 Most implant roots are made of titanium, which is a metal that’s particularly suited for integration into the jaw bone.

 Implants are viewed by the dental community as the Gold Standard in long-term tooth replacement.
 Our dentists have experience in implant placement and use the latest equipment and techniques to optimize results.
-And here at Maitre and Crabtree Dental Group – unlike at many other dental practices – you can get the whole procedure done in our office!
-Learn more about our implant procedure here.
+And here at Maitre & Crabtree Dental – unlike at many other dental practices – you can get the whole procedure done in our office!

 Previously, too little bone would prevent people from having implants placed.
 Now, we have better bone grafting techniques to augment insufficient bone due to gum disease or missing teeth.